Skip to content

 1. The Tallyfy process activates this task.

-2. Tallyfy (via a future integration method) sends the goal to Operator: “Make a dinner reservation at ‘The Italian Place’ for 2 people for next Friday at 7:00 PM.
-Use OpenTable or a similar service.
+2. Tallyfy (via a future integration method) sends the goal to Operator via the CUA API: “Make a dinner reservation at ‘The Italian Place’ for 2 people for next Friday at 7:00 PM.
+Use OpenTable or the restaurant’s website.
 Confirm availability and make the booking under [User Contact Name] and [User Phone Number].”

-3. Operator processes this request.
-It would likely first search for “The Italian Place” on a service like OpenTable.
+3. Operator processes this request using its CUA model.
+It searches for “The Italian Place” on a service like OpenTable or the restaurant’s website.

-4. It navigates the booking site, selects the date, time, and party size.
+4. It navigates the booking interface, selects the date, time, and party size using its computer vision and interaction capabilities.

-5. If login or personal details are required beyond what was provided, Operator would (based on its design) pause and prompt for human confirmation/input.
-In an integrated Tallyfy setup, this approval request could ideally be surfaced back to the Tallyfy user.
+5. If login or personal details are required beyond what was provided, Operator pauses for human confirmation.
+In an integrated Tallyfy setup, this approval request could be surfaced back to the Tallyfy user.

-6. Once the reservation is attempted, Operator would return the outcome (e.g., “Reservation confirmed for The Italian Place, Friday at 7 PM, Confirmation #XYZ” or “No availability found”).
+6. Once the reservation is attempted, Operator returns the outcome (e.g., “Reservation confirmed for The Italian Place, Friday at 7 PM, Confirmation #XYZ” or “No availability found”).

 7. This result is sent back to Tallyfy, updating a task form field (e.g., ‘Reservation Status’, ‘Confirmation Number’) and allowing the Tallyfy workflow to proceed.